NVlabs/MambaVision/README.md

-MambaVision has a hierarchial architecture that employs both self-attention and mixer blocks:
+MambaVision has a hierarchical architecture that employs both self-attention and mixer blocks:

 ![teaser](./mambavision/assets/arch.png)